Unit 3: Calculus — Class 12 Applied Maths | MCQs, Solved Examples & Case Studies

 Solution:

-Using the power rule of differentiation: d/dx(xⁿ) = nxⁿ⁻¹
+Using the power rule d/dx(xⁿ) = nxⁿ⁻¹:

-Therefore, derivative = 3x² + 6x + 4
+Therefore derivative = 3x² + 6x + 4

 Question 2